e-j-w/ChartOfNuclides/README.md

 ./proc_data
 ```

-This will build the data package file `con.dat`.
+This will build the data package file `con.dat` in the user data directory (`~/.local/share/con/` on Linux).
 Then, the main application can be run:

 ```
 ./con